axsaucedo/wcpy/docs_src/source/index.rst

    :maxdepth: 4

 Welcome to the ``wc.py`` documentation.
-Here you will find everything, from the quick start guide to the detailed docstrings that cover all the functions in the wc.py script.
+Here you will the installation guide, the quick start guide, and the detailed docstrings code documentation of the wc.py library.